miownag/miownag/README.md

 - 👋 I'm Mio
 - Frontend
-- A coder should be interesting in OPEN_SOURCE
+- A coder should be interested in OPEN_SOURCE

 <!---
 miownag/miownag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.